Gomer0319/Armada_Tesda_WF/Week 3/01-Day 1/04-Operators.md

 ### **Lesson: Mastering Basic Operators in JavaScript**

-#### **Developmental Outcomes:**
+#### **Learning Objectives:**

 By the end of this lesson, trainees will be able to:

-1. Use arithmetic operators for calculations.
+1. Use arithmetic operators to perform calculations.
 2. Apply assignment operators to store values efficiently.
 3. Compare values using comparison operators to make decisions in code.
-4. Utilize logical operators (`&&`, `||`, `!`) to combine conditions and create more complex decision-making structures.
+4. Use logical operators (&&, ||, !) to combine conditions and create complex decision-making structures.

 ---